smithy-lang/smithy-rs/design/src/rfcs/rfc0028_serialization_and_deserialization.md

 For the reasons mentioned above, we implement an enum that is externally tagged.

 ## Data Types to Skip
-We are going to skip serialization and deserialization of fields that have the following datatypes.
+We are going to skip serialization and deserialization of fields that have the datatype that corresponds to `@streaming blob` and `@streaming union` from smithy.
+Any fields with these data types are tagged with `#[serde(skip, default = "..name of the function for tailored serialization/de-serialization")]`.

+As of writing, this decision affects following Rust data types.
 - `aws_smithy_http::byte_stream::ByteStream`
 - `aws_smithy_http::event_stream::Receiver`
 - `aws_smithy_http::event_stream::EventStreamSender`

-Any fields with these data types are tagged with `#[serde(skip, default = "..name of the function for tailored serialization/de-serialization")]`.

 Here are some examples of data types affected by this decision:
 - `aws_sdk_transcribestreaming::client::fluent_builders::StartMedicalStreamTranscription`